How the ancient Romans declared war

 This deliberative body ensured that decisions to go to war were carefully considered and backed by the Republic’s leading statesmen.

 During the debates, senators discussed the merits and potential consequences of going to war.
-After extensive debate, a vote would be taken to decide whether to proceed with the war.
+After extensive debate, a vote would generally be taken to decide whether to proceed with the war.

 This process ensured that the decision was not made lightly and that it had the support of Rome’s political elite.
 The Senate’s approval was vital, as it represented the collective will of the Republic’s governing body.